jjdmol/LOFAR/branches/CEP-Task3743/CEP/Pipeline/docs/sphinx/source/user/installation/quickstart.rst

 4. Copy the configuration files to your own config dir:

 	a.
-Because you are using the use command to set your environment you need to find out the location of these files.
-They might be create new each day. ``which msss_calibrator_pipeline.py`` Results for instance in. 		``/opt/cep/LofIm/daily/Fri/lofar_build/install/gnu_opt/bin/msss_calibrator_pipeline.py`` The config files are located relative from the ``install`` directory in ``gnu_opt/share/pipeline``
+The enviroment used has influence on the location of some files.
+LofIm for instance is renewed each day with the resulting file in a different directory.
+	   Locate the current directory for your invironment.
+	   ``which msss_calibrator_pipeline.py``
+	   This could result in the folowing: 		``/opt/cep/LofIm/daily/Fri/lofar_build/install/gnu_opt/bin/msss_calibrator_pipeline.py``
+	   The config files are found relative to the path install: ``install/gnu_opt/share/pipeline``
 	b.
 Copy the ``pipeline.cfg`` and ``tasks.cfg`` files to your own configuration directory.
+	   Take the first part of the found path and add gnu_opt/share/pipeline copy all cfg files to your own config location.
 	   ``cp /opt/cep/lofar/lofar_versions/LOFAR-Release-1_3-latest/lofar_build/install/gnu_opt/share/pipeline/*.cfg /home/USERNAME/pipeline/config_files``
 	c. ``cp /home/klijn/cep1.clusterdesc /home/USERNAME/pipeline/config_files/cep1.clusterdesc`` Copy the cluster description file to your config dir.
-It is currently located in a home directory
+	   It is currentlylocated in a home directory
 	d.
 This copy action will change the dynamic nature of the files.
-If you want to be sure that you have the bleeding edge software perform this copy step and the next adaptation step again.
+If you want to be sure that you have the bleeding edge software perform this copy step and the next
+	   adaptation step again.

 5. Adapt the configuration files so they point to your own directories: